snuids/grafana-radar-panel/README.md

 ## v1.4.1 (12/Dec/2017)
 - Fixed a bug that prevents the graph to be corrrectly displayed when the serie has only one point.
 (Thx shizacat)

+## v1.4.2 (30/Sep/2018)
+- Alias option added in order to rename the serie for SQL datasources